The Macra Terror: Plot

-The Doctor and Polly infiltrate the control area and find it overrun with Macra, the Doctor realizing the Macra need the gas to survive and have brainwashed the colonists into serving their needs.
-Ola demands that the travellers be punished for disobeying Control, but the Doctor persuades the Pilot to accompany him to the Control center.
+The Doctor and Polly infiltrate the control area and find it overrun with Macra, the Doctor confirming that the Macra need the gas to survive and have brainwashed the colonists into serving them.
+The Doctor persuades the Pilot to accompany him.
 With their hold on the Pilot broken, the Macra give Ola full authority to place the Doctor, the Pilot, Polly and Jamie in an area of the mine where a mixture of combustible gasses will shortly explode.
-Ben, who has finally broken his conditioning, frees them, and some manipulation of the gas pipes sends the combustible mixture to the Control Centre.
-When the gas explodes, the Macra are all killed.
-The Doctor's group remain a bit longer as the members of the colony celebrate their freedom while declaring a holiday in their heroes' honour.
+Ben, who has broken his conditioning, frees them and manipulates the gas pipes, sending the combustible mixture to the control centre.
+The gas explodes, killing all Macra.
+The Doctor's group remain temporarily, as the colony celebrates their freedom during a holiday in their heroes' honour.